jasongrimes/grimesit-mm/_pages/about.md

 **Grimes IT, LLC** provides [technical services](/services/) to web-based businesses and conducts original research and development.

 I’m Jason Grimes, owner and Principal Engineer.
-I’ve been building web applications for a long time.
+I build web applications, and have for a long time.

-I started out as a network engineer in 1990s Silicon Valley, installing computer labs and Internet in a dozen cash-strapped public schools.
+As network engineer in 1990s Silicon Valley,
+I got my start installing computer labs and Internet in a dozen cash-strapped public schools.
 I was a sysadmin for Unix, Windows, and early Linux, learned programming in C, C++ and Java, then fell in love with the world wide web and specialized in web applications.